perfana/jfr-exporter/README.md

 ## Dashboard

 A Grafana dashboard can be imported to view the JFR metrics.

 Import the dashboard in the `dashboards` directory into Grafana and connect to an InfluxDB datasource that points to the `jfr` database.

+For version 0.3.0 and above use dashboard `jfr-dashboard-export-share-0.3.json`.

 ## Troubleshoot